chudnovskyi/emergency-notification-system/README.md

 - `Result Aggregation:` After processing the user IDs, the system sends the processed entities back to Kafka, but this time to a different service responsible for sending out the actual notifications.
 This separation of processing and notification delivery allows for modular and scalable architecture.

+### Reliability

+To ensure reliability in the system, the following steps were implemented using the rebalancer and sender services:

+- `Sender Service:` When the sender service encounter an error while sending a notification, it marks it as "RESENDING."
+  This step allows for tracking notifications that may require reprocessing in case of failures or inconsistencies.

+- `Rebalancer Service:` The rebalancer service periodically retrieves notifications marked as "RESENDING."
+By doing so, it actively monitors for any failed deliveries or pending notifications, ensuring that no data loss occurs.

+- `Transmitting to Kafka:` Once the rebalancer service retrieves the "RESENDING" notifications, it transmits them back to the Kafka system.
+This step facilitates the consistent delivery of notifications, mitigating any potential delays or issues that may have occurred during the initial sending process.

 ### Endpoints documentation